Picture

 of the algebras that the picture needs to draw.
 This is an input to thePicture

-and hence it is contravariant. - The type of the effect
+and hence it is contravariant.
+This type has a type memberDrawing[_]

 A